wjacks4/Odds-/README.md

 ########### INSTALL REQUIRED DEPENDENCIES IN VIRTUAL MACHINE TO RUN WEB SCRAPER ################

-  1. In list below, the name of each required package is followed by the required code for it's installation
+  1. In list below, the name of each required package is followed by the required code for it's installation.
+When prompted to enter Y/N, Press Y and then Enter.

       - first, install an update for the whole machine